Inquisitive-ME/Traffic_Sign_Classifier/writeup_template.md

 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Future: looking back I feel that additinaly preprocessing would be necassary in order to get better results.
+This would have helped with the issues that the number of traning examples for each class are not even and we probably could have performed better from images from the internet.
+I think the issues with the internet images is that they are at very different angles.
+Using color also probalby did not help because now the lighting of the images could have an effect on the output
+Started with the Lenet traffic sign

+I had a lot of problems getting started, because I was going to start with the suggested preprocessing of (pixel - 128)/128.
+This turned out to not work very well and I thought I could train my model to make it better but changes in hyper parameters and network sizes did not help

+with the default got about 0.3

+just from using the mean to have mean zero and equal variance I had ~0.8 with standard LeNet

+I changed the preprocessing to normalize the pixels from 0 to 1 instead of

+tried adding a layer and making the model larger,but o

+Played a lot with dimensions and adding a pre layer to extract more width from the colors but never really got above 0.93-0.95 accuracy so I think I was getting the most I could out of the data with the architecture

+seems very easy to get to 0.9 starting from Lenet but to ensure 0.93 I wanted to have 0.95 validation.
+The top out at 0.93 makes me think the data is limited, so I want to try to add additional pictures from the classes that have a small number of pictures